-Rather than focusing on how organizations meet standards, v4 will focus on the intended security outcome.
+Rather than focusing on how organizations meet standards, the new PCI DSS v4.0 will focus on the intended security outcome.
 Says Sutcliffe, “For many requirements, this is achieved by simply changing the language from stating what ‘must’ be implemented to what the resulting security outcome ‘is’.”

 Through outcomes-based requirements, the Council aims to become more technology-agnostic and address emerging payment and data technologies, including the cloud and other innovations that are changing the way we process payment information.

-The most recently released draft of v4 is by no means final.
-In October, the PCI Security Standards Council called for a request for comments, opening up the draft for feedback from participating organizations, qualified security assessors and approved scanning vendors.
-Changes and revisions are sure to come, and the Council will allow plenty of time for organizations to get up to speed before implementing the new requirements.
+The most recently released draft of PCI DSS v4.0 is by no means final.
+In September 2020, the PCI Security Standards Council called for a second request for comments, opening up the draft once again for feedback.
+Changes and revisions are sure to come, and the final version of PCI DSS v4.0 is currently slated for mid-2021.
+The council will allow plenty of time for organizations to get up to speed before implementing the new requirements.

-But one thing is for sure: v4 will be customizable and outcomes-focused, allowing organizations more freedom to develop evolving defense-in-depth strategies.
+But one thing is for sure: PCI DSS v4.0 will be customizable and outcomes-focused, allowing organizations more freedom to develop evolving defense-in-depth strategies.

 Are You Protecting Your Payment Data?